 If the shares you own are held in "street name" by a bank, broker or other nominee record holder, which we collectively refer to in this proxy statement as "brokerage firms," your brokerage firm, as the record holder of your shares, is required to vote your shares according to your instructions.
 To vote your shares, you will need to follow the directions your brokerage firm provides you.
 Many brokerage firms also offer the option of voting online or by telephone, instructions for which, if available, would be provided by your brokerage firm on the voting instruction form that it delivers to you.
-Because most brokerage firms are member organizations of the New York Stock Exchange, or NYSE, the rules of the NYSE will likely govern how your brokerage firm, it will still be able to vote your shares in the absence of instruction from you.
-Under the current rules of the NYSE, if you do not give instructions to your brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items but will not be allowed to vote your shares with respect to certain "discretionary" items but will not be allowed to vote your shares with respect to certain "discretionary" items but will not be allowed to vote your shares with respect to certain "discretionary" items but will not be allowed to vote your shares with respect to certain "discretionary" items.
-The ratification of the appointment of KPMG as our independent registered public accounting firm and the authorization of the board of directors, acting through the audit committee, to set the independent registered public accounting firm 's remuneration (Proposal No. 2) is a discretionary item under the NYSE rules and your brokerage firm will be able to vote with respect to that if you do not instruct your shares in its name.
-The remaining Proposals (Proposal No. 1, Proposal No. 3 and Proposal No. 4) are "non-discretionary" items, meaning that if you do not instruct your brokerage firm will not vote with respect to these Proposals, your brokerage fi
+Because most brokerage firms are member organizations of the New York Stock Exchange, or NYSE, the rules of the NYSE will likely govern how your brokerage firm would be permitted to vote your shares in the absence of instruction from you.
+Under the current rules of the NYSE, if you do not give instructions to your brokerage firm, it will still be able to vote your shares with respect to certain "discretionary" items but will not be allowed to vote your shares with respect to certain "non-discretionary" items.
+The ratification of the appointment of KPMG as our independent registered public accounting firm and the authorization of the board of directors, acting through the audit committee, to set the independent registered public accounting firm and the authorization of the NYSE rules and your brokerage firm will be able to vote on that item even if it does not receive instruction from you, so long as it holds your shares firm and.
+The remaining Proposals (Proposal No. 1, Proposal No. 3 and Proposal No. 4) are"non-discretionary" items, meaning that if you do not instruct your brokerage firm on how to vote with respect to these Proposals, your brokerage firm will not vote with respect to that proposal and your shares will be counted as "broker non-votes".
+"Broker non-votes" are shares that are held in "street name" by a brokerage firm that indicates in its proxy that it does not have or did not exercise discretionary authority to vote on a particular matter.